Archives: FAQs

 How can I recycle cardboard?

-Montgomery holds a cardboard recycling program on the third Saturday of each month from 10:00 a.m. to 1:00 p.m. at the Montgomery Public Works Building, 7315 Cornell Road.
-Residents may drop off unlimited amounts of cardboard for recycling and there is no need to cut and bundle the cardboard.
-Cardboard can also be placed curbside … Continued
+Montgomery holds a monthly limited recycling program on the third Saturday of each month from 10:00 a.m. to 1:00 p.m. at the Montgomery Public Works Building, 7315 Cornell Road.
+Residents may drop off unlimited amounts of clean and dry cardboard for recycling and there is no need to cut and bundle the cardboard.
+Cardboard can … Continued

 Where can I find information about composting?